 London's best pop-up bars and restaurants this summer

 London's best pop-up bars and restaurants this summer.
-Tennis-inspired cocktails, Duck & Waffle spin-offs and the British seaside.
+Cocktail masterclasses, Duck & Waffle spin-offs and the British seaside.
 Hurry, they won't be around for long...

 This well-established luxury spot in Knightsbridge is throwing open the doors to its members club for the summer.
 At nine floors high, the view is actually pretty good, certainly far better than you get from Oxford Street rooftop bars.
 The food and drink is classic, but at the same time it bears in mind current trends.
 The Loch Fyne salmon arrives with crumbled taco, avocado and rocket, and sups include a peach Bellini and a damn fine negroni.

 Open now until late-August, Cadogan Place, London SW1X 9PY.
 Mon - Sun: 10.00am - 8.00pm.
 More information